divergencymcr/divergencymcr.github.io/current/artist/paul/index.md

 *So welcome, welcome to my father's kitchen…<br>Or at least, this is how I remember it…*

 Exploring home-cooked food and family trees, whilst delving into the stories that unfold in her father's kitchen, the show examines the relationship between an 8-year-old girl and her estranged father, and the journey that follows 12 years on, whilst reflecting on hundreds of years of Jamaican history through memory & poetry.
+*My Fathers Kitchen* is currently a 20 minute work-in-progress piece of spoken word theatre, at its half-way mark in development.
+The piece was originally devised in collaboration with an academic brief, and an exploration into personal genealogy alongside the history of colonial islands, which shaped the initial research of the work.
+Toni-Dee is due to develop the work over 2017, commissioned by and presenting at both SICK!
+Festival and Works Ahead.

 Developed as a Divergency micro-commission with support from hÅb + STUN (Sustained Theatre Up North).